-German Air Force Center for Aerospace Medicine (GAFCAM)
+German Air Force Center for Aerospace Medicine (AFCAM)

 By fusion of the former office of the Surgeon General German Air Force and the Air Force Institute of Aviation Medicine, a new institution was established in October 2013: the German Air Force Center for Aerospace Medicine.
-This center discharges responsibilities for the “Aerospace Medicine” sector on behalf of the Bundeswehr, and it administers the Aviation Medical Service of all flying units.
+This centre covers all responsibilities for the “Aerospace Medicine” sector on behalf of the Bundeswehr including the Flight Medical Service of all flying units.

-While the Surgeon General of the Air Force is the highest ranking flight surgeon of the Bundeswehr, the senior flight surgeons of the Army and the Navy are assigned to GAFCAM, and the head of one of the divisions of GAFCAM is the senior flight surgeon of the Air Force.
+While the Surgeon General of the Air Force is the highest-ranking Flight Surgeon of the Bundeswehr, the Chief Flight Surgeons of the Army and the Navy are assigned to AFCAM, and the head of one of the three divisions of AFCAM is the Chief Flight Surgeon of the Air Force.

-The duties of the Aviation Medical Services include not only the medical examination, evaluation and support of military flight personnel, but also the evaluation of pilots on behalf of civilian aviation authorities.
-The Center for Aerospace Medicine provides a broad spectrum of services, such as the selection of candidates for flying duties by means of computer and simulator-based testing of aptitude and trainability, the provision of national and international training courses in aerospace physiology and aviation medicine, as well as the testing of aircraft, aircraft equipment, flight clothing and safety systems with regard to their suitability for use by the flying crews.
+The duties of the Flight Medical Services include not only the medical examination, evaluation and support of military flight personnel but also the evaluation of pilots on behalf of civilian aviation authorities.
+The Center for Aerospace Medicine provides a broad spectrum of services, such as the selection of candidates for flying duties by means of computer and simulator-based testing of aptitude and trainability, the provision of national and international training courses in aerospace physiology and aviation medicine, as well as the testing of aircraft, aircraft equipment, flight clothing and aviation life support equipment with regard to their suitability for use by the flying crews.
 Further tasks include the forensic investigation of aircraft accidents, including toxicological and DNA analysis, the processing of all aspects of flight physiology, and intervention in crisis situations.
-As a science-based service provider, the GAFCAM has to assure the quality of its services by conducting its own scientific research.
-All tasks relating to scientific aspects, research, testing and development in the Center for Aerospace Medicine of the German Air Force are united in a single department at one location.
+As a science-based service provider, the AFCAM has to assure the quality of its services by conducting its own scientific research.
+All tasks relating to scientific aspects, research, testing and development in the Center for Aerospace Medicine of the German Air Force are carried in one division.

-Following the restructuring, the Surgeon General of the German Air Force is now in command of the GAFCAM (ZentrLuRMedLw), which comprises the personnel and facilities of the units of the former Institute of Aviation Medicine based in Fürstenfeldbruck, Manching and Bückeburg together with those of the previous Office of the Surgeon General of the German Air Force and the majority of those of the previous advisory services within the command units based at Cologne-Wahn.
-The Flight Physiology Training Centre with its large-scale equipment typical for aerospace physiology, such as human centrifuge, high altitude simulation chamber and disorientation trainer, remains in Königsbrück, close to Dresden in Saxony.
+Following the restructuring, the Surgeon General of the German Air Force is now in command of the AFCAM (ZentrLuRMedLw), which comprises the personnel and facilities of the units of the former Institute of Aviation Medicine based in Fürstenfeldbruck, Manching and Bückeburg together with those of the previous Office of the Surgeon General of the German Air Force and the majority of those of the previous advisory services within the command units based at Köln-Wahn.
+The Flight Physiology Training Centre with its large-scale equipment typical for aerospace physiology, such as human centrifuge, high altitude simulation chamber and disorientation trainer, is currently located in Königsbrueck, close to Dresden in Saxony.

-The aeromedical services of the German Air Force
+The Flight Medical Service of the German Air Force

-The aeromedical care of personnel who require a pilot license is provided by the flight surgeons within the units of the individual military formations and the flight surgeons of the Bundeswehr Joint Medical Service.
+The aeromedical care of personnel who require a pilot license is provided by the flight surgeons within the wings of the individual military formations.
 Flight surgeons support flight operations, provide flight safety services and flight physiology training, and are responsible for the aeromedical health of flight crews.
-They advise their wing commanders and all their superior Air Force officers on matters relating to aviation medicine and general healthcare, and with their specialist medical skills they contribute to the success of training, exercises and missions of airborne military formations.
-The Aviation Medical Service of the Bundeswehr ensures that the health of flight crews is such that they retain their operational capabilities.
+They advise their wing commanders and all their superior Air Force officers on matters relating to aviation medicine and general healthcare, and with their specialist medical skills, they contribute to the success of training, exercises and missions of airborne military formations.
+The Flight Medical Service of the Bundeswehr ensures that the health of flight crews is such that they retain their operational capabilities.
 Extensive aeromedical support, regular examinations and evaluations of the aptitude, suitability and ability of personnel with regard to their assignments help reduce health-related risk factors among flight crews to a minimum.

 The aeromedical support provided also includes preventive inoculation, advice on travel medicine, help in the preparation for and follow-up of missions, rehabilitation measures, the promotion of a healthy lifestyle, and encouragement to participate in sporting activities.

 The aim of all aeromedical measures is to establish and maintain the best possible level of operational capacity, flight safety, morale and health among aircrews.
-They improve individual resistance to stress and optimise performance capacity, enhancing the ability of air crews to act appropriately in threshold situations and thus providing for sustainable efficiency and – in particular – safety during flight operations.
-Aviation medicine, as practised by flight surgeons in operational flight units, combines aspects of clinical aeromedicine, flight physiology, flight psychology, physiotherapy, sports, nutritional and occupational medicine with direct experience of flight operations to form an integrated sub-process of health provision within the overall healthcare requirement.
+They improve individual resistance to stress and optimize performance capacity, enhancing the ability of aircrews to act appropriately in threshold situations and thus providing for sustainable efficiency and – in particular – safety during flight operations.
+Flight medicine, as provided by flight surgeons in operational flight units, combines aspects of clinical aeromedicine, flight physiology, flight psychology, physiotherapy, sports, nutritional and occupational medicine with direct experience of flight operations to form an integrated sub-process of health provision within the overall healthcare requirement.

 Flight surgeons in the field / AIRMEDEVAC

-A flight surgeon must have the abilities required to discharge the duties of Medical Director (MD) in all STRAT- and TACAIRMEDEVAC missions and, like the civilian senior emergency physician, to coordinate the civilian emergency medical services during airborne evacuation.
+A flight surgeon must have the abilities required to perform the duties of the Medical Director (MD) in all TacAE und StratAE missions and, like the civilian senior emergency physician, to coordinate the civilian emergency medical services during airborne evacuation.
 A Medical Crew Chief (MCC) is at hand to assist the flight surgeon.
 The flight crew also includes the Medical Device Technician, whose job it is to ensure that onboard medical equipment and material are both functional and safe.
 The direct medical treatment and monitoring of wounded, injured and sick personnel being transported by aircraft is provided by the specialists of the Bundeswehr Joint Medical Service.